Katrina0406/My-Projects/messageApp/readme.md

 - Open the entire folder in your compiler
 - Type in python3 manage.py runserver
 - The app will be started, and then paste the url server address (e.g. http://127.0.0.1:8000) on the terminal to a webserver.
-- Add destination to the page you want to go using a slash + name format. (e.g. http://127.0.0.1:8000/lstm guides you to the page with the tag lstm).
+- Add destination to the page you want to go using a slash + name format. (e.g. http://127.0.0.1:8000/ding guides you to the page with the tag ding, which is the webpage that sends messages to DingDing app).
 The tag after the server address (webname) can be found in the template folder).